Select Page

 VIX is a synthetic volatility index β€” it is already a measure of market volatility, not a base observation like price or volume.
 It is a gauge of change in its own right.
 When submitted to QAE, VIX enters M1 Baseline as the environmental state of volatility itself.
 M2 Reaction then applies the reshaper formula to that same VIX input, measuring the velocity of change of an instrument that is already measuring change.
 This emergent behaviour is structurally analogous to VVIX β€” the volatility of volatility β€” not by design but as a natural consequence of the architecture meeting an unusual input.
 The experiment is valid and the output is genuinely interesting precisely because of this.

 Point 3 β€” Derived Not Observed: Volume and wind speed are direct physical observations of real events β€” a share changed hands, air moved at a measurable speed.
-VIX is calculated from options bid/ask midpoints β€” forward-looking sentiment prices approximating expected future volatility, not recordings of events that actually occurred.
+VIX is calculated from options bid/ask midpoints β€” 30-day forward-looking sentiment prices approximating expected future volatility, not recordings of events that actually occurred.
 The cardinal input is one step removed from physical reality before it even enters QAE.

-Point 4 β€” Structural Asymmetry: The K0 term in the CBOE formula treats puts and calls identically across all strikes despite their structurally different implied volatilities at different strike distances.
-Combined with discrete strike approximation errors that accumulate during extreme market stress, this creates a built-in asymmetric calculation β€” VIX spikes fast and decays slow β€” which is structural not incidental, and present in every dataset submitted.
+Point 4 β€” Structural Asymmetry: The Kβ‚€ term in the CBOE formula treats puts and calls identically across all strikes despite their structurally different implied volatilities at different strike distances.
+Combined with discrete strike approximation errors that accumulate during extreme market stress, this creates a built-in asymmetric calculation β€” VIX spikes fast and decays slow β€” which is structural not incidental, making it a property of VIX data.

 VIX May 2026 - QAE Report